-Accelerated Education Programmes (AEPs) and other remedial schooling programmes for children who have been out of school for long periods can provide vital catch-up education.
-An AEP is "a flexible, age-appropriate programme, run in an accelerated timeframe, which aims to provide access to education for disadvantaged, over-age, out-of-school children and youth.
+Accelerated Education Programmes (AEPs) and other remedial schooling programmes for children who have been out of school for long periods can provide vital catchup education.
+An AEP is "a flexible, age-appropriate programme, run in an accelerated timeframe, which aims to provide access to education for disadvantaged, overage, out-of-school children and youth.
 This may include those who missed out on or had their education disrupted due to poverty, marginalization, conflict and crisis.
-The goal of AEPs is to provide learners with equivalent, certified competencies for basic education using effective teaching and learning approaches that match their level of cognitive maturity."11 indications of challenges and other points to consider.
+The goal of AEPs is to provide learners with equivalent, certified competencies for basic education using effective teaching and learning approaches that match their level of cognitive maturity."11

+The AEP Working Group details 10 principles for the delivery of accelerated education, as well as key action points, key definitions, essential information, examples and case studies, and indications of challenges and other points to consider.
 These principles shall be followed by any programme engaging in AEPs.

-The AEP Working Group details 10 principles for the delivery of accelerated education, as well as key action points, key definitions, essential information, examples and case studies, and